grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/04 k6chaijs.md

 </CodeGroup>

-If you are familiar with k6, this is similar to using the built-in `group` and `check` functionality but with different names.
+If you are familiar with k6, this is similar to using the built-in `group` and `check` functionalities but with different names.

 When you run this test with `k6 run mytest.js` the result should look similar to this: